 Almonds require a Mediterranean climate with slightly hot summers (30-35 °C) and mild winters for optimal plant growth and kernel filling.
 Unopened blooms can withstand temperatures as low as -2.2 °C.

-Grafting in almond trees is usually done in either winter or summer, depending on the technique used.
+Grafting in almond trees is usually done either in winter or summer, depending on the technique used.
 In July, when the sap flow is ideal, scion wood from the desired almond variety is budded or grafted onto seedling rootstocks that are about the thickness of a pencil.
 The best method for this is ‘T’ or Shield budding, done about 10 cm above the ground.
-The grafting is done in the month of March following wedge method.
+The grafting is done in March following the wedge method.

 For young plantings, use sufficient water to settle the soil around the roots, then water every 10-15 days to maintain the appropriate moisture level.
 The annual water requirement for almond trees is approximately 300-400 mm.
 Flowering (February to March) and fruit development (April, May, and June) are the two most vulnerable periods of almond growth due to water shortages.
 Irrigation must be provided at these stages.
 Mulching tree basins with straw or black polythene helps to store moisture and reduce irrigation intervals.